 Mysha takes a special interest in animal behaviour, and is currently working towards a Dog Behavioural Methodology Training certificate.
 We are very lucky to have her behavioural knowledge at the Meridian Veterinary Clinic!

 Larissa was born and raised in the community of Spruce Grove but spent her weekends and summers at her aunt and uncle’s llama farm in Genesee, AB.
 She always knew from a young age she wanted to have a career working with animals.
 She graduated with honors from the Veterinary Medical Assistant program at NAIT in 2013 and furthered her education by completing the Veterinary Practice Management program through Olds College in 2017.

 She comes to Meridian Veterinary Clinic with five years of experience at a small animal referral practice in Edmonton and is very excited to come back and work in the community she grew up in!
-Larissa is very compassionate and looks forward to working together with a team that is committed to providing the best possible care to clients and their furry family members.
+Larissa is very compassionate and is committed to providing the best possible care to clients and their furry family members.